maidsafe-archive/SystemDocs/what_it_is/safecoins.md

 A safecoin is a piece of digital information.
 The only historical data held with a safecoin is the current and previous owner's details.
 These details are used for verification purposes.
 This means that safecoins can be thought of as digital cash, leaving no audit trail.

-As the network grows, the amount of available safecoins also grows.
-This means that the amount of safecoins available is directly linked to the amount of resource available in the SAFE Network.
-As a result the value of the safecoin is maintained and is relative to the network size.